6 Ways Stay-at-Home Moms Can Manage Burnout, Depression, and Anxiety

 Why is it so easy to be kind and generous to other people but so hard to be that way towards ourselves?

 In our culture, women and moms can have very high expectations for themselves.
-When we feel like we’re not up to par we tend to be very self-critical.
-Everyone else is handling it, why can’t I?
+When we feel like we’re not up to par, we tend to be very self-critical with “Everyone else is handling it, why can’t I?
 What’s wrong with me?”.

 There are a lot of opinions on parenting out there, especially if you’re on social media.
 It can be a wonderful resource and method of connection, but it can also breed loneliness and depression.
 Know yourself and notice your reactions so you can tune out the noise and tune inward when that is what you most need.

 Toys on the floor, a mismatched outfit, and dirty dishes in the sink, while anxiety-provoking, are not going to go down in the history of your life as what is most important.

 This might seem counter-intuitive.
-Spending too much time with your children is one of the things that cause mom burnout, right?
+Spending too much time with your children is one of the things that cause stay-at-home mom burnout, right?
 It turns out that investing in your relationship with your kids and building a connection with them can actually combat burnout.

 To make it as simple as possible, focus on the pieces of parenthood that come most naturally to you and that you enjoy.
 This could be a walk, sharing a meal, baking, coloring, reading, or learning something new together.

-As a busy stay-at-home mom, you may feel as though your entire existence is based around supporting others.
+As a busy stay-at-home mom, you may feel as though your entire existence is based on supporting others.
 All mothers had lives before becoming a parent.
 Maybe you had a career, a hobby, or something that you dedicated your time and energy to that you no longer do.

 It’s important to acknowledge that loss of identity and to find ways to continue to create your identity as a mom and as an individual.
-Whether it’s a book club, regular consistent time with friends, a creative project, or ayoga class, think about what will be meaningful and fulfilling to you and find a way to work it into your regular routine.
+Whether it’s a book club, regular, consistent time with friends, a creative project, or ayoga class, think about what will be meaningful and fulfilling to you and find a way to work it into your regular routine.

-By now you might be thinking if I could do that I wouldn’t be reading this article!
-But my family lives far away, I can’t afford childcare, my partner works long hours, and I really have no support.
+By now, you might be thinking, “If I could do that, I wouldn’t be reading this article!
+But my family lives far away, I can’t afford childcare, my partner works long hours, and I really have no support.”